webix-hub/gitbook-webix-jet/chapter3.md

 });
 ```

 However, in practice some configuration settings in our UI can be stored in the database.
-For example in the above snippet we may want to store colors in DB to allow their customization by end user.
+For example in the above snippet we may want to store colors in DB to allow their customization by the end user.
 (Replace hardcoded values with DB based ones)

 In such case, a module can return a promise of UI instead of UI configuration.